- The Most Dangerous Year

 From tension-filled Senate hearings in Olympia to intimate household settings of the families involved; from thought provoking conversations with key lawmakers to elucidating facts explained by leading scientists – The Most Dangerous Year explores the transgender civil rights battle in all its richness and complexity.
 While the film follows the story and outcome of anti-transgender legislation in Washington, the heart of the film lies in the stories of the families who made the decision to accept and support their kids for exactly who they are.

-Discussion with Adrian Key and Kristin Wilson-Key of Gender Odyssey to follow.
+Discussion with Aidan Key and Kristin Wilson-Key of Gender Diversity to follow.

 Venue: Sunflower Theatre